numonkeyy/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 }
 ```

-There is currently no way to interpolate full-blown components into the messages.
+There is currently no way to interpolate full-blown framework-components into the messages.
 If you require components mid-message you will need to create a one-off component for that bit of text.

 ## Setting the language